fawzibr/samba/README.md

     - this will only include smbd, my scripts and wsdd2
     - optional service can still be disabled using ENV variables

+## Dynamic Volumes

+You can add a host directory to the samba container and add shares to it.
+The volume name is '/dynamic-volumes'.
+After that you can do the following:

+* Add directory - just create a directory and it will be automatically added as a share.
+It will only add path, comment and writeable.
+If you want extra key/values to the share (like 'guest ok') just create a file names '<sharename>.template' with the keys, if not found it will use 'default.template'.

+* Add a share file - create a file named '<sharename>.share' with the samba share information.

+* Refresh shares - to refresh shares with webhook just make a request to http://yourserver:9000/hooks/refresh-config If environment variable SAMBA\_DYNAMIC\_VOLUMES is set it will check the folder every minute.

 ## Changelogs

+* 2024-11-26
+    * changed a lot of stuff internally, added webhook to refresh config
 * 2024-10-28
     * changed variable name so it's not mistaken as creating user shares, just a regular share
 * 2024-10-27